h4md153v63n/CTFs/01_HTB/14_Sunday.md

 + **Alternatively**, the logic here is **overwrite** in the similar way, and hence try them.
 + **Overwrite troll with '/bin/bash' or 'cat /root/root.txt'**, **Overwrite Different SUID Binary**, **Overwrite shadow**, and **Overwrite sudoers** methods.
-+ **The logic here is that wget, which works with root privileges, assigns root permissions to the files it downloads.**
++ **The logic here is that wget, which works with root privileges, assigns root permissions to the files it downloads or overwrites.**

 # References & Alternatives:
 + https://vvmlist.github.io/#poison